erdagnese/NextGenNEPA/README.md

 There are many types of scripts in this repo.
 We have attempted to make the names informative.
 For the order of operations, see the next section, "How to use this repo: step by step order of operations".

 Scripts include:
-- fastqs_to_asvs.Rmd (takes in fastq files, uses cutadapt to remove primers, uses dada2 to trim and form ASVs)
+- cutadapt.wrapper.EA.Rmd (takes in fastq files, uses cutadapt to remove primers - originally by Moncho - RUN OFFLINE)
+- split_primers.Rmd (takes cutadapt output and separates by marker before running dada2 - RUN OFFLINE)
+- dada2.EA.Rmd (performs dada2 for each marker - also originally by Moncho - RUN OFFLINE)
+- merge_runs.Rmd (merges ASVs/samples from multiple sequencing runs and separates by markers)
+- COI_denoise.Rmd (denoises - checks for tag jumping, low reads, etc. - also originally by Moncho)
-- create_classifiers.Rmd (makes initial classifiers for each locus)
+- create_classifier.Rmd (makes initial classifiers for each locus)
 - update_classifiers.Rmd (updates initial classifiers to add new things found)
-- merge_multiple_runs.Rmd (merges ASVs/samples from multiple sequencing runs)
-- asvs_to_taxa.Rmd (takes in ASVs and assigns taxonomy)
+- hashes_to_taxonomy.Rmd (takes in ASVs and assigns taxonomy)
 - reads_to_dna.Rmd (takes reads - either as ASVs or taxa - and converts to DNA for each ASV/taxa)
 - pairwise_cuvlert.Rmd (compares up/down community at each culvert for each month)